jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 ## Dedication

-For my parents.
-For the work ethic you handed down to me.
-For caring so much when cleaning and building stuff for other people.
+For the open source community.
+For the unspoken philosophy you handed down to me.
+For caring so much when updating Wikipedia, or building cool new tech for other people.
 For showing me who the protagonists are.
-It’s the best education a kid can get.
+It’s the best education a politics guy can get.
 I hope I learned enough.

 For the antagonists, the self-entitled delegators keeping Blockbuster alive, thanks for making the past come to life.
 I hope you learn something.